 Music’s power to unite, heal and inspire has driven and sustained Sergey Smbatyan since early childhood.
 His mature artistic vision combines lessons learned from the finest traditions of music-making and a profound personal commitment to transforming lives through the shared experience of performing and listening.
 The charismatic Armenian conductor’s reputation with fellow musicians and critics alike flows from the fluidity of his technical skills, the intensity with which he shapes and communicates musical ideas, the intelligence of his programming, and the spiritual richness and depth of his interpretations.
 Acclaimed for his achievements at home and increasingly in demand on the international stage, he continues to serve as Artistic Director and Principal Conductor of the Armenian State Symphony Orchestra and has been Principal Conductor of the Malta Philharmonic Orchestra since September 2019.

-Sergey Smbatyan’s development as man and musician owes much to the Armenian State Symphony Orchestra, which he founded in 2006 as an eighteen-year-old student.
+Sergey Smbatyan’s development as a man and musician owes much to the Armenian State Symphony Orchestra, which he founded in 2006 as an eighteen-year-old student.
 He has overseen its transformation since from youth ensemble into a fully-fledged professional orchestra, ranked among Armenia’s best.
 At the start of 2020 conductor and orchestra undertook a landmark eight-concert European tour, complete with debut appearances at Vienna’s Musikverein, the Berlin Philharmonie, Salzburg’s Großes Festspielhaus, the Barbican Hall in London, Moscow’s Zaryadye Concert Hall, the Gasteig Munich, Stuttgart’s Beethoven Hall and Prague’s Rudolfinum.
 SeenandHeard International.com hailed the orchestra’s Barbican concert as ‘a fabulous evening’ and praised Smbatyan’s orchestra as ‘a fine ensemble with no weak sections’.
-Orchestra and conductor, in company with solo violinist Nemanja Radulovic, make their first full tour of the UK in January and February 2021.

 During recent seasons Sergey Smbatyan has extended his career, working as guest conductor with the Russian Philharmonic Orchestra, Sinfonia Varsovia, the Berlin Symphony Orchestra, the Jerusalem Symphony Orchestra, the Dresden Philharmonic, Prague Radio Symphony Orchestra and, among others, the Orchestra of the Komische Oper Berlin.
 He made his debut with the Malta Philharmonic in the summer of 2017, led the orchestra on tour to prestigious venues in Germany and Austria the following year and was invited soon after to become its Principal Conductor.

-During the 2020-21 season he is set to join the Malta Philharmonic Orchestra for a European tour, including concerts at the Kurhaus in Wiesbaden and the Musikverein in Vienna.
-His schedule also includes dates with the Malta Philharmonic, the Russian National Orchestra, the Jerusalem Symphony Orchestra, the Deutsche Staatsphilharmonie Rheinland-Pfaltz and the Royal Philharmonic Orchestra as part of the 2021 Malta International Music Festival.
+During the 2021-22 season he is set to join the Malta Philharmonic Orchestra for a European tour, including concerts at the Kurhaus in Wiesbaden and the Musikverein in Vienna.
+His schedule also includes dates with the Malta Philharmonic, the Russian National Orchestra, the Jerusalem Symphony Orchestra and the Royal Philharmonic Orchestra as part of the 2021 InClassica International Music Festival.
 Smbatyan will conduct the Malta Philharmonic Orchestra on its first UK tour in September 2021, presenting ten concerts at leading venues in company with Maxim Vengerov as soloist, and make his debut with the Israel Philharmonic Orchestra soon after.

 Sergey Smbatyan’s approach to programming recognises the importance of creating harmonious combinations of works by different composers as well as the vital need to refresh the repertoire with attractive new music.
 “I am led by an impulse to share great music with audiences and keep our wonderful collective arts culture thriving,” he observes.
 Over the past two decades, he has explored a vast range of repertoire, embracing everything from masterworks of the western symphonic literature and neglected treasures to compelling scores by Armenian and other Eastern European composers, many of them commissioned by or specially written for him.
 “I’ve always sought to combine the eastern and western musical traditions together when programming concerts for the Armenian State Symphony Orchestra, whilst also presenting new music to audiences.
 I want to introduce other orchestras and their audiences to works from eastern musical traditions and show how we are all connected by the common emotions and feelings that music inspires.”